immxmmi/activequiz/README.md

 (funded by an educational innovation grant given to the Medical school) re-wrote the plugin to use the question engine integration as well as a bunch of other new features.

-This plugin is maintained by John Hoopes separately from the University.# immxmmi-INNO-Moodle
+This plugin is maintained by John Hoopes separately from the University.